libertyernie/CrosspostSharp/README.md

 Use the "Sign In" button in Tools -> Options to launch a browser window, which will let you sign in using OAuth.
-Once signed in, the OAuth token will be stored in ArtSync.json.
+Once signed in, the OAuth token will be stored in CrosspostSharp.json.

 #### FurAffinity

 Use the "Sign In" button in Tools -> Options to launch a dialog window that asks for your username and password.
-This will obtain cookies that will be stored in ArtSync.json.
+This will obtain cookies that will be stored in CrosspostSharp.json.

 #### Inkbunny

 Use the "Sign In" button in Tools -> Options to launch a dialog window that asks for your username and password.
-This will obtain a user ID and SID that will be stored in ArtSync.json.
+This will obtain a user ID and SID that will be stored in CrosspostSharp.json.

 #### Tumblr

 Use the "Sign In" button in Tools -> Options to launch a browser window, which will let you sign in using OAuth.
-Once signed in, the OAuth token will be stored in ArtSync.json.
+Once signed in, the OAuth token will be stored in CrosspostSharp.json.

 Only photo posts will be shown.
-Reblogs will be included, but ArtSync won't allow you to post them to other sites.
+Reblogs will be included, but CrosspostSharp won't allow you to post them to other sites.

 #### Twitter

 Use the "Sign In" button in Tools -> Options to launch a browser window, which will let you sign in using OAuth.
-Once signed in, the OAuth token will be stored in ArtSync.json.
+Once signed in, the OAuth token will be stored in CrosspostSharp.json.

 Retweets, and tweets without photos, will be omitted.